tesselode/nata/readme.md

 # Nata
 **Nata** is a library for LÖVE that creates entity pools.
 It can be used in either a traditional OOP style or a simple ECS style.

-See the demos folder for some examples - the shooter example uses OOP, while the platformer example uses ECS.

 ## Installation
 To use Nata, place `nata.lua` in your project, and then add this code to your `main.lua`:
 ```lua